jgdigitaljedi/video-game-db-supplemental-data/readme.md

 Also, since the app isn't the focus here (the JSON files are the focus), there will be console logs, missing error handling, etc. I only need to have this working well enough to get me through all of the json data lists and keep me sane.
 Features are added only when I am going crazy trying to deal with a particular issue.

+### RECENT DEVELOPMENT

+NOTE: As of 11/7/2019, I have decided to abondon The Games DB.
+I've had too many problems with their API keys and that API was also getting the last amount of results so, at this point, it doesn't make sense to keep wrestling with it and just move on.
+I am freezing it in the UI, will eventually remove it from stats, etc. I'll leave the data I've collected for The Games DB API in there for now.

 ---

 ## Usage